How to Draw a Rose

 (2) Draw a heart in the ellipse.

 Draw an open heart from the top of the circle.
-Now divide the heart in half and draw another side of a heart like in the image below.
+Now divide the heart in half and draw another side of the heart like in the image below.
 By alternating strokes, you can express the overlapping of the petals.
 Draw so that the inside of the ellipse is balanced and filled in.
 Part A is now complete.

 Part B is now complete.